MattKleinsmith/mattblock/README.md

 - [x] Right click to change color
 - [x] Send all game data when player joins
 - [x] Add gravity and a ground
-- [ ] Keep player centered on screen
+- [x] Keep player centered on screen
+- [ ] Fix key staying down if picking a color while moving